ICarryTheDustOfAJourney/Autosave-Render/readme.md

 This add-on creates new sub-directories named YYMMDD-hhmmss in a base-directroy of your choice.
 YYMMDD-hhmmss is the timestamp when the renderprocess was started.

+It provides an easy way to document progress over time and to jump back to an old state, if required.

 Might be understood as a basic source control system for the ~~poor~~ artists.

 ## Installation